kemaloksuz/ObjectDetectionImbalance/README.md

 This repository provides an up-to-date the list of studies addressing imbalance problems in object detection.
 It follows the taxonomy provided in the following paper (please cite the paper if you benefit from this repository):

-K. Oksuz, B. C. Cam, S. Kalkan, E. Akbas, "Imbalance Problems in Object Detection: A Review", (under review), 2019. [[paper]]
+K. Oksuz, B. C. Cam, S. Kalkan, E. Akbas, "Imbalance Problems in Object Detection: A Review", (under review), 2019.

 If you spot a study missing in the repository, you can directly send a request for adding it.